carlosperate/awesome-microbit/README.md

 The link below contains a list of the officially approved extensions, and they can be loaded by by searching for their name in the "Extensions" screen.

-- [MakeCode Extensions Gallery](https://makecode.microbit.org/extensions) - Official list of extensions available directly within MakeCode.
+- [MakeCode Extensions Gallery](https://makecode.microbit.org/extensions/extension-gallery) - Official list of extensions available directly within MakeCode.

 The following extensions can be added into MakeCode by copying the GitHub URL and pasting it into the search box of the "Extensions" screen.

 - [BlueDot](https://github.com/Microsoft/pxt-bluedot) - PXT package to support the BlueDot app - beta.
-- [Kitronik Servo Lite](https://github.com/KitronikLtd/pxt-kitronik-servo-lite) - Blocks that support Kitronik Servo:Lite board for the micro:bit.
 - [Lego Power Functions](https://github.com/philipphenkel/pxt-powerfunctions) - Control LEGO® Power Functions motors using your micro:bit with an infrared LED.
 - [Invent robot](https://github.com/techcampuk/pxt-invent) - This library provides a Microsoft PXT package for Invent robot.
 - [ubirch NB-IoT](https://github.com/ubirch/pxt-ubirch) - Package for sending signed data messages to the ubirch backend.